vegaprotocol/vegacapsule/config.md

 ## *EthereumConfig*

-Allows the user to define the specific Ethereum network to be used.
+Allows the user to define the specific primary Ethereum network to be used.
 It can either be one of the [public networks](https://ethereum.org/en/developers/docs/networks/#public-networks) or a local instance of Ganache.